 Both smallmouth and largemouth bass are found in great numbers in Loon Lake, some exceeding 3.5 lbs.
 Look for weedy areas around the lake.
 I am told the waters along Archer and Dudman Islands have proven successful.
 Lake trout and walleye are two very sought after sportfish on Loon Lake.
 After being stocked with lake trout every couple of years, anglers are reporting catches of up to 22″.
 Walleye success has reported some 5.5 lb trophies 🙂 There is also a small muskie population in the lake.

-The Haliburton County Snowmobile Association (HCSA) invites sledders to enjoy 350 km of excellent, wide, groomed trails in the Haliburton region along with some spectacular scenery.
+The Haliburton County Snowmobile Association (HCSA) invites sledders to enjoy 370 km of excellent, wide, groomed trails in the Haliburton region along with some spectacular scenery.
+You can visit the OFSC site and use their interactive mapping tool to plan your route.